captif-nz/road-surface-temperature-logger/README.md

 The road surface temperature logger has been designed as a low-cost unit to support various road surfacing trials.
 The logger utilises a Pycom microcontroller with screw terminals for upto four DS18B20 temperature probes.
 Inputs are also provided for a rain gauge, anemometer and light sensor, if needed.

-The Pycom microcontroller provides for easier development of the onboard software (in Python), along with built-in cellular and/or LoRa connectivity.
+The Pycom microcontroller provides for easier development of the onboard software (in Python), along with built-in cellular and/or LoRa/SigFox connectivity.

 ## Parts list